 The most satisfying, gratifying and happiest future belongs to those who plan ahead and prepare for the best life possible.
 Planning is a mental exercise.
 After you’ve mentally sculpted out what CAN be, then put into action the steps of your plan, you can experience life in a very successful way.
 Though it is true that you will not always get your way when you plan ahead, you markedly increase your chances of getting life in the way you prefer it to be dished out.
+If you resist planning ahead, you could be creating blocked energy.
+Clear energy blocks by imagining the outcome you desire.
+Then, as you feel prompted to do actions that physically help you manifest into your physical world that which you imagine, you move forward.
+Forward movement is your goal!

 Mentally Plan and Imagine, Then Physically Experience